 Check all seals to ensure that they are in position and undamaged.
-Ensure that the wall sleeve is sloped toward the exterior of the building (FIGURE 10 - Wall Sleeve Mounting).
-Securely fasten the Architectural louver to the front of the sleeve using the supplied hardware.
+Ensure that the wall sleeve is level, front to back and side to side (FIGURE 10 - Wall Sleeve Mounting).
+Securely fasten the Architectural grille to the front of the sleeve using the supplied hardware.